JakubHerr/GitFit/docs/documentation.md

 #### Basic progressive overload
 - User can define settings to make their custom plan harder over time
 - Overload is tracked for every exercise in plan separately
-- Progressive overload settings are based on a progresed value, threshold and increment
+- Progressive overload settings are based on a progressed value, threshold and increment
 - currently, either weight or repetitions can be progressed
 - a threshold is the minimum weight and number of repetitions in each set of an exercise
 - an increment is the amount that either weight or repetitions will be incremented when threshold is reached